-At 1,708 meters, Daecheongbong is Seoraksan's highest peak, and a favorite with novice mountaineers.
+At 1,708 meters (about 5,600 feet), Daecheongbong is Seoraksan's highest peak, and a favorite with novice mountaineers.
 Depending on where you begin your journey, the trek to the top can be done in as little as three hours.
 Lower down, the popular Cheonbuldong Valley explodes into a riot of color in fall.
 But the two-hour trek to the top of Ulsan Bawi (876 meters) can be particularly rewarding, not just for the physical exercise, but also the sensational views of the eastern sea, Daecheongbong and the valleys below.

 Sinheungsa (신흥사); 170 Seorak-dong, Sokcho-si, Gangwon Province (강원도 속초시 설악동 170); +82 33 636 7700 (Seoraksan National Park Office)

 From Baegundae you can see neighboring peak Insubong.

 Seoul, amidst its urban sprawl, has seven mountains.
 But the greatest of these is perhaps Bukhansan, sometimes called the "lungs of Seoul" for the role it plays in helping clear out the city's CO2.

 The three-hour hike up to Baegundae, Seoul's highest peak (836 meters) beginning from the Bukhansanseong Hiking Support Center near Gupabal Station (subway line three), is one of the most popular trails.